Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Large death rate asymptotic analysis

 \section{Large death rate asymptotic analysis}

 In this section we describe the asymptotic analysis of the relation between resident cell death rate $\gamma$ and wave speed $c$ in the limit that $\gamma$ becomes large.
 We restrict ourselves to the travelling wave branches that correspond to compactly supported initial conditions (that is, $V_\infty = V_s$ in the preceding section).
+We introduce the wave speed correction $\delta$, such that the wave speed is $c = 2 - \delta$.
+From the above numerical results, $\delta \to 0 $ as $\gamma \to \infty$, and the main task of the asymptotic analysis is to determine how $\delta$ depends on $\gamma$ in this limit.

+The asymptotic structure that arises in the large $\gamma$ limit is depicted in Fig.~\ref{fig:asymptoticSchematic}.
+The important observation is that for large $\gamma$, \eqref{eq:Veq} implies that $V$ is exponentially small except near the front (where $V\to V_\infty$ as $z\to\infty$).
+There are thus three main regions: an outer region, where to leading order $U$ is given by the critical wavespeed ($c=2$) solution of the Fisher--KPP equation; an intermediate region, where $V$ is still negligible but the effect of slightly subcritical wavespeed is felt (that is, $\delta > 0$); and finally an inner region, where $V$ must be order unity to match with the far field condtion ($V\to V_\infty$), and $U = O(\gamma^{-1})$ is small.
+These regions are named in reference to solutions in phase space, where the outer region is the part of the phase space close to the $(U,W)$ plane, while the inner region corresponds to the neighbourhood of the $V$-axis, on which $(U,W)= (0,0)$.

-The important observation is that for large $\gamma$, \eqref{eq:Veq} implies that $V$ is asymptotically small except near the front (where $V\to V_\infty$ as $z\to\infty$).
-The effect of $\gamma$ is thus to modify the leading order, Fisher--KPP solution, a property that was observed in PDE simulations in \citet{el2021travelling}.
-In addition, this phenomenon is very similar to that which occurs when the Fisher--KPP system is modified by a small cut-off factor in the reaction term \eqref{eq:fkppCutoff}, as considered in \citet{brunet1997shift} and \citet{dumortier2007critical}.
-Our asymptotic analysis will follow along similar lines to \citet{brunet1997shift}.
-We will also numerically determine the prefactors in the leading order asymptotic approximations, which are required to observe the effect of $V_\infty$ on the asymptotic wave speed.
+The asymptotic structure of our system is very similar to that which occurs when the Fisher--KPP system is modified by a small cut-off factor in the reaction term \eqref{eq:fkppCutoff}, as considered in \citet{brunet1997shift} and \citet{dumortier2007critical}.
+In our case, $\gamma^{-1}$ plays the role of the small parameter $\epsilon$ of that model.
+The relationship between $\gamma$ and the wavespeed correction $\delta$ is found by matching the solutions in the intermediate and inner regions.
+To leading order this is universal (indeed, the same as \eqref{eq:fkppCutoffSpeed}) and does not depend on the value of $V_\infty$.
+However, we will also numerically determine the prefactors in the leading order asymptotic approximations, which are required to observe the effect of $V_\infty$ on the asymptotic wave speed.